*This article is purely informational and does not constitute medical advice. Consult your healthcare provider about CBD dosage.

 Before you jump-start your CBD journey, it is important to know that variables must be accounted for when determining how much CBD you should be consuming.

 The first aspect that has an impact on CBD oil dosage is weight.
 Those with bigger body mass require a marginally higher dosage of the drug for it to take effect.

-Another crucial consideration when it comes to CBD oil dosage is the ailment being treated.
 Depending on any other considerations, different conditions will most likely have different ideal doses.